-2 Classification of study groups and their relevant groups
+3.1 Classification of study groups and their relevant groups

-2.1 The World Telecommunication Development Conference (WTDC) establishes study groups, each studying telecommunication matters of interest to the developing countries in particular, including the issues referred to in No. 211 of the ITU Convention.
+3.1.1 WTDC establishes study groups, each studying telecommunication/ICT matters of interest to the developing countries in particular, including the issues referred to in No. 211 of the Convention.
 Study groups shall observe strictly Nos 214, 215, 215A and 215B of the Convention.

-2.2 To facilitate their work, the study groups may set up working parties, rapporteur's groups and joint rapporteur's groups to deal with specific Questions or parts of thereof.
+3.1.2 To facilitate their work, the study groups may set up working parties, rapporteur's groups and joint rapporteur's groups to deal with specific Questions or parts of thereof, including with the participation of other ITU Sectors.
+Working parties are understood to exist over an undefined period to answer Questions and study the topics put before the study group.
+Each working party will study Questions and these topics, and prepares draft reports, guidelines and other texts for consideration by the study groups.
+To limit the resource impact on ITU-D, Member States, Sector Members, Associates and Academia, a study group shall establish by consensus and maintain only the minimum number of working parties.

-2.3 Where appropriate, regional groups may be set up within the study groups to study Questions or problems, the specific nature of which makes it desirable that they be studied within the framework of one or more regions of the Union.
+3.1.3 Where appropriate, regional groups may be set up within the study groups to study Questions or problems, the specific nature of which makes it desirable that they be studied within the framework of one or more regions of the Union.